England: London (Fine Arts)

 This program is designed by the Music Department and focuses on the arts in England, especially in London, and the relationship of music, theater, and the visual arts to English culture.
 In addition to attending weekly concerts, plays, and visiting galleries and museums, students will embrace social and economic questions related to the arts through classes, lectures and group discussions.
 The program is open to any student, but those with well-defined interests and experience with one of the arts will benefit the most.
 Binding us together will be a consideration of how the arts reflect our conditions (past and present), including aspects of political and economic environments, and issues of corporate, private and government sponsorship.
 Although the program focuses on the London arts scene, the program takes weekend field trips to such sites as St. Ives (St. Ives Tate Gallery), Bath, York, and Cambridge.
 At least one longer weekend field trip is taken outside of England to Scotland or Wales.

-Requirements Fulfilled: IS 251 and 252 fulfill the 8-credit International Studies general education requirement.
+Requirements Fulfilled: This program fulfills the 8-credit International Studies general education requirement.

 Britain is at a crossroads politically, socially and culturally.
 This course attempts to come to terms with the legacy of Britain’s imperial past and simultaneously analyzing contemporary Britain in the light of the challenges that the country faces from a variety of political, economic and cultural sources.
 Key features for analysis will include: Britain’s traditional political institutions and the process of reform; the importance of social class, race and ethnicity; ‘popular culture’ v ‘high culture’.
 In addition, understanding the urban experience will play a central role in the course.